 Neural stem cells continuously generate new neurons in restricted areas of the adult mammalian brain.
 Adult stem cells reside in specialized niches that support their lifelong capacity for self-renewal and differentiation.
 Intriguingly, adult neural stem cells exhibit features of glial cells, raising the possibility that glial cells elsewhere in the brain may have latent stem cell potential.
-The ventricular-subventricular zone (V-SVZ), adjacent to the lateral ventricles, is the largest germinal niche in the adult brain and continuously gives rise to neurons that migrate to the olfactory bulb.
+The ventricular-subventricular zone (V-SVZ), adjacent to the lateral ventricles, is the largest germinal niche in the adult brain and continuously gives rise to neurons that migrate to the olfactory bulb, as well as small numbers of glia (Chaker et al., 2016).
 We are investigating the intrinsic and extrinsic (niche) signals that regulate adult V-SVZ neural stem cells under homeostasis and during regeneration.
-Purification and regulation of adult neural stem cells and their lineage A key limitation in the adult neural stem cell field has been the identification of markers that allow the in vivo identification and isolation of adult neural stem cells.
+Intrinsic regulation of adult neural stem cells and A key limitation in the adult neural stem cell field has been the identification of markers that allow the in vivo identification and isolation of adult neural stem cells.
 We have recently developed a simple strategy that allows the purification of both quiescent (dormant) and activated (dividing) adult neural stem cells as well as their progeny using fluorescence activated cell sorting (FACS) (Pastrana et al. 2009, Codega et al. 2014).
 Quiescent and activated stem cells isolated directly from their in vivo niche exhibit dramatically different cell cycle, molecular, and functional properties and have unique